winterweird/timr/README.md

 ```

 This will make the tools `untl` and `timr` and install them in /usr/bin/.
 You
-can skip the last step if you'd like, or
+can skip the last step if you'd like, or specify a different install path in the
+makefile.

 ## Usage